XiaominLi98/ForeignNameRecommender/README.md

   Users who do not have these installed on their machines could install these packages by pip (e.g. `pip install pinyin`).

   Our system currently could recommmend between Chinese names and English names.
 It's more challenging than we thought before to obtain data of name lists.
 We wrote a lot of programs to parse and refine the found data into the clean and formatted data for our needs.
 Other languages might be added to our system in the future.
+  We also prompt the user to enter their genders and number of recommendations they want.

  ## 1. By lexical similarity